 Again, I lack a definitive explanation, but I do presume this is a good representation of how Sir Lancealot responds when someone tells him he needs to get some sleep before a big game the next day.

-Topics: No Sleep 'Til Brooklyn
+Tags: No Sleep 'Til Brooklyn